isomeric/isomer/docs/source/dev/contributing.rst

 -------------------

-If you'd like to see a new feature added to HFOS, then we'd like to hear about it~ We would like to see some discussion around any new features as well as valid use-cases.
+If you'd like to see a new feature added to Isomer, then we'd like to hear about it~ We would like to see some discussion around any new features as well as valid use-cases.
 To start the discussions off, please either: